MicrosoftDocs/architecture-center/docs/antipatterns/busy-database/index.md

 This antipattern typically occurs because:

 - The database is viewed as a service rather than a repository.
 An application might use the database server to format data (for example, converting to XML), manipulate string data, or perform complex calculations.
-- Developers attempted to write queries whose results can be displayed directly.
-This might involve combining fields, or formatting dates, times, currency, and numeric values according to locale.
+- Developers try to write queries whose results can be displayed directly to users.
+For example a query might combine fields, or format dates, times, and currency according to locale.
-- Developers were trying to correct the [Extraneous Fetching][ExtraneousFetching] antipattern by pushing computations to the database.
+- Developers are trying to correct the [Extraneous Fetching][ExtraneousFetching] antipattern by pushing computations to the database.
-- Stored procedures are being used to encapsulate business logic, perhaps because they are considered easier to maintain and update.
+- Stored procedures are used to encapsulate business logic, perhaps because they are considered easier to maintain and update.

 The following example retrieves the 20 most valuable orders for a specified sales territory and formats the results as XML.
 It uses Transact-SQL functions to parse the data and convert the results to XML.
 You can find the complete sample [here][sample-app].